radiantearth/stac-api-spec/fragments/filter/README.md

 It recommended that implementers start with fully implementing only a subset of functionality.
-A good place to start is implementing only the Basic CQL conformance class of logical and comparison operators, defining a static Queryables schema with no queryables advertised, and only implementing CQL2 Text.
+A good place to start is implementing only the Basic CQL conformance class of logical and comparison operators, defining a static Queryables schema with no queryables advertised, and only implementing CQL Text.
 Following from that can be support for INTERSECTS, defining a static Queryables schema with only the basic Item properties, and implementing CQL JSON.
 From there, other comparison operators can be implemented and a more dynamic Queryables schema.